Areola Odor Micro-Surgery: Reclaim Your Intimate Confidence

 Long-lasting Results

-15-year follow-up, zero recurrence
+15-year follow-up, no recurrence reported in long-term follow-up

 Fine Dissection Technique